riveSunder/SRNCA/README.md

 # SRNCA
 **S**ymbolic **R**egression **N**eural **C**ellular **A**utomata
 ### This is a research library for symbolic regression with inductive biases from cellular automata.
-It uses symbolic regression to approximate the learned functions found with the CA with mathematical functions, in hopes of finding some interesting patterns.

 ## To set it up: